connext/indra/README.md

  - `npm run db`: Opens a console attached to the running app's database.
 You can also run `npm run db '\d+'` to run a single PostgreSQL query (eg `\d+` to list table details) and then exit.
  - `npm run logs hub`: Monitor the hub's logs.
 Similar commands can be run to monitor logs for the `proxy`, `chainsaw`, `ethprovider` (for migrations output), `ganache` (for log of rpc calls to ganache), `database`, `redis`, etc.

+(Many `npm run` commands are also available via `make` eg you can run `make start` or `make clean` instead of the `npm run` equivalents.)

-### Unit Tests
+### Running Unit Tests
- - `npm run test-client`: client unit tests
+ - `npm run test-all`
- - `npm run test-contracts`: contract unit tests
+ - `npm run test-client`
- - `npm run test-hub`: hub unit tests
+ - `npm run test-contracts`
- - `npm run test-all`: Run all test suites
+ - `npm run test-hub`

 ### To run e2e tests against the daicard
- 1. Run `make start` in Indra
+ 1. Run `npm start` in Indra
  2. `git clone https://github.com/ConnextProject/card.git && cd card && make start`
  3. From the card repo, run `make start-test` to watch the tests run in a browser or just `make test` to run the e2e tests headlessly

 ### Watching compilation/tests during development

+To activate watchers, run one of:
+ - `make watch-client`
+ - `make watch-hub`

-`make watch-client` and `make watch-hub` will start a watcher that will recompile and test the client any time a change is detected in `modules/client/src` or `modules/hub/src` respectively.
-This is really useful for a quick tweak-check cycle while making module-specific changes.
+Running one of these commands will recompile and test the client or hub any time a change is detected in `modules/client/src` or `modules/hub/src` respectively.
 These watchers will persist in the terminal they're started from and can be stopped at any point with ctrl-c.

 You *could* watch the client and the hub and start the app all at once but this will use lots of CPU.
-It's recommended that you only run a watcher for the module you're actively developing against and wait to start the app until you're done making changes and are ready to run e2e tests.
+It's recommended that you only run a watcher for the module you're actively developing against and then start the app when you're done making changes and are ready to run e2e tests.

 ## Deploying to Production